 - Allow for change: Establish a cadence as your requirements change or new technologies roll out.

 The third edition of our Pass the Mic webinar series on SharePoint management sparked a lot of discussion and a ton of live questions.
-We’ve rounded up some of the top questions we got during our webinar and combined Drew’s and our expertise to create our SharePoint management Q&A!
+We’ve rounded up some of the top questions during our webinar and combined Drew’s and our expertise to create our SharePoint management Q&A!

 Can I have separate archiving rules for different document libraries?